What if the land you love was stolen?

 Starring Ted Swartz and Michelle Milne, We Own This Now is a play by Alison Casella Brookins that looks at love of land, loss of land, and what it means to “own” something.

-Chris has farmed the land his grandmother found as a home in Kansas after fleeing Russia almost 100 years ago; his daughter Riley is learning more about who was on that land before her Oma arrived, and the jarring connections she has to the fate of those people.
-We follow Chris and Riley as they navigate their changing relationship to each other and to the land their family has farmed for several generations.
+Chris has farmed the land his grandmother found as a home in Kansas after fleeing Russia almost 100 years ago.
+His daughter Riley is learning more about the people who were on that land before her Oma arrived, and the jarring connections she has to the fate of those people.
+Chris and Riley navigate their changing relationship to each other, the land they’ve been living on, and the stories they tell.

-Diving into historical documents, absurd situations, and extended metaphors, the audience discovers alongside Riley and Chris how the Doctrine of Discovery (the legal framework that justifies theft of land and oppression of Indigenous Peoples) is still being used and causing harm today.
+Historical documents, absurd situations, and extended metaphors accompany Riley and Chris’s journey.
+They — and the audience — learn how the Doctrine of Discovery (the legal framework that justifies theft of land and oppression of Indigenous Peoples) is still being used and causing harm today.

-“You took the content from the head to the heart…” – Brenda
+“You took the content from the head to the heart”

 “The points are clear without being preachy, the characters are engaging and likeable, and the ending is open for us to walk into.
 I was already on a path into some kind of reconciliation work with the indigenous community, and you have opened me up to an even deeper intention in that direction.
 Thank you.” – David